kiteco/issue-tracker/vim/README.md

 Restart Neovim.

-### Kite Sidebar
+### Kite Copilot

-As you edit your code in Vim/Neovim, the Kite Sidebar will show completions, popular patterns, code examples, and documentation for the code under the cursor.
+As you edit your code in Vim/Neovim, the Kite Copilot will show completions, examples, and docs for the code under the cursor.

 ### Completions